 As the days warm up, set your seedlings outdoors in their pots in shaded areas for brief periods of time.
 Gradually extend the amount of time that they spend outdoors.

 Also increase the amount of sunlight to which you expose them.
 Once plants hardened a bit and can tolerate outdoor conditions well, transplant them to their permanent setting where can enjoy the full sun.

-For best results, you should establish your butterfly weed garden in full sun.
+For best milkweed plant care results, you should establish your orange butterfly plant garden in full sun.
 Be sure to choose the location carefully since plants grow very long tap roots.

 Once established, moving them proves very difficult, and moving them tends to kill them.